vivster7/hippo/README.md

       $ bundle install

-Create the databases to use:
+Create/Migrate the databases to use:

       $ rake db:create
+      $ rake db:migrate

 Start the rails server: